 For threading with a CNC mill, instead of using a die, a type of cutting tool called a thread mill is ideal.
 Unlike taps and dies—made for specific thread size and pitch—thread mills can cut nearly any type of thread in any direction (left or right-handed) thanks to computer control.
 Machine shops also use them to cut internal threads, which is especially handy when the part requires a hole too large for a tap of the correct size to fit in the machine.
 The thread mill’s versatility means that a CNC mill can create threads in any size hole, as long as the part can fit in the machine.

 Material Considerations for Threads

-- Helicoils are wound stainless steel wire with a diamond cross section—at a glance, they may appear to be overly-compressed springs.
-They require a starting hole that’s quite a bit larger than the final threaded hole, making them ideal for a quick re-do if you need to repair a tapped hole.
-They’re also easy to install, affordable, and a great option for adding threaded holes to plastic parts.
+- Helicoils are wound stainless steel wire with a diamond cross-section—at a glance, they may appear like overly-compressed springs.
+They require a starting hole that’s quite a bit larger than the final threaded hole, making them ideal for a quick re-do if one needs to repair a tapped hole.
+They’re also easy to install, affordable, and an excellent option for adding threaded holes to plastic parts.

-- Heat-set and molded-in inserts provide the same end result, but with different installation methods.
-Heat-set inserts are easy to gently press in with the tip of a soldering iron, making them ideal for 3D printed prototypes.
-Molded-in inserts work better in injection molded applications, where they can be placed in a mold prior to it being filled with molten material.
+- Heat-set and molded-in inserts provide the same result but with different installation methods.
+Heat-set inserts are easy to gently press in with the tip of a soldering iron, making them ideal for 3D-printed prototypes.
+Molded-in inserts work better in injection molded applications, where one can place them in a mold before filling it with molten material.

 Preventing Breakage in Threads

-Apply threadlocker to a bolt.
-Source
+Applying threadlocker to a bolt

 Threads in CAD Programs

 Threading is a reliable way to keep parts together in an inexpensive and removable manner.
-Due to this, threaded parts are prevalent in mechanical design, and should be familiar to all engineers.
+Due to this, threaded parts are prevalent in mechanical design and should be familiar to all engineers.